rachelandrew/grid-by-example/examples/index.md

 <div class="col-sm-6">

 <p>We can easily redefine the grid and the position of the elements on it using Media Queries.
-I define the Grid Areas as before outside of the Media Queries and then redefine the Grid Tracks and the position of the elements onto that grid inside my Media Queries.</p>
+I define the Grid Areas as before outside of the Media Queries and then redefine the Grid Tracks and the position of the elements onto that grid inside my Media Queries.
+Due to a <a href="https://code.google.com/p/chromium/issues/detail?id=427481">logged bug</a> I needed to declare a min and max width.
+You should be able to override the Media Query without setting a max-width however.</p>